TheOdinProject/curriculum/foundations/javascript_basics/DOM_manipulation_and_events.md

 // removes "new" class from div

 div.classList.toggle('active');
-// if div doesn't have class "active" then adds it, or if
+// if div doesn't have class "active" then add it, or if
 // it does, then removes it
 ~~~